Magneto-Acoustic-Electrical Tomography

 Details

-Magneto-Acoustic-Electrical Tomography (MAET) is an innovative non-invasive imaging modality that synergistically combines magnetic induction and ultrasonic detection to map tissue electrical conductivity and mechanical properties.
-A time-varying magnetic field induces eddy currents within the conductive medium, which interact with a static magnetic field to generate Lorentz forces; these forces produce detectable acoustic waves via the magnetoacoustic effect.
-The generated ultrasound signals are captured by external transducers and processed to reconstruct spatially-resolved conductivity and elasticity distributions.
+Magneto-Acoustic-Electrical Tomography (MAET) is an innovative non-invasive imaging modality that synergistically combines magnetic induction and ultrasonic excitation to map tissue electrical conductivity and mechanical properties.
+A time‐varying ultrasound field induces tissue particle motion, which in the presence of a static magnetic field generates Lorentz forces on moving charges.
+These forces separate charges, producing measurable electric potentials on the tissue surface.
+The resulting voltage signals are captured by external electrodes and processed to reconstruct spatially‐resolved conductivity and elasticity distributions.

 Literature Review